aragon/aragon-wiki/docs/index.md

 [Aragon Governance Proposals](https://github.com/aragon/governance/issues) is a system for community members to join the discussion and create proposals affecting Aragon.

 Everyone is welcome to [join in and aid](https://github.com/aragon/governance/issues) in forging the future of how Aragon will shape out to be.
-Together we can build the exciting future which we want.
+Together we can build the exciting future we want to see.

-### Why Aragon?
+## Why Aragon?

 > Aragon was born to bring transparency and independent governance to the forefront of managing an organization.
 We want to give the users the freedom they deserve to run their lives.